 Why is it important to manage chewing and swallowing difficulties?

-Who helps manage chewing and swallowing difficulties?
+Who helps manage chewing and swallowing difficulties in care facilities?

 What is a care plan?

-- thickness of liquids;
+- Thickness of liquids

-- adapted eating utensils;
+- Adapted eating utensils

-- specific mealtime needs or supervision for safe eating.
+- Specific mealtime needs or supervision for safe eating

 If a person is admitted with a special diet or meal plan, it should be followed until they are re-assessed by qualified members of the health care team.
 Over time, a person’s care plan may change with age, illness, or health condition.
 All care plans must be reviewed at least once each year.

 What are some signs of difficulties chewing and swallowing?

-A person in care could be at risk of choking or aspiration and may need to be seen by a member of the care team if they:
+A person in care could be at risk of choking or aspiration and may need to be seen by a member of the health care team if they:

-- spit out food or pieces of food;
+- Spit out food or pieces of food

-- cough, choke or excessively drool;
+- Cough, choke or excessively drool

-- pocket food in the cheek, under the tongue, or in the roof of the mouth;
+- Pocket food in the cheek, under the tongue, or in the roof of the mouth

-- say food "gets stuck" or "goes down the wrong way";
+- Say food "gets stuck" or "goes down the wrong way"

-- have pain when swallowing;
+- Have pain when swallowing

-- clear their throat regularly;
+- Clear their throat regularly

-- refuse certain food(s), fluid(s) or medication(s);
+- Refuse certain food(s), fluid(s) or medication(s)

-- have lung congestion or a chronic respiratory infection;
+- Have lung congestion or a chronic respiratory infection

-- eat very slowly (longer than 30 minutes) or leave meals uneaten;
+- Eat very slowly (longer than 30 minutes) or leave meals uneaten

-- force chewing or swallowing or swallow many times with 1 bite of food;
+- Force chewing or swallowing or swallow many times with 1 bite of food

-- have food or liquids coming out of their nose when trying to swallow.
+- Have food or liquids coming out of their nose when trying to swallow

 All members of the health care team, as well as family, friends and volunteers must be aware of the signs of choking.
 Signs of choking include:

-- weak or no cough;
+- Weak or no cough

-- loss of consciousness;
+- Loss of consciousness

-- unable to speak or cough;
+- Unable to speak

-- grayish face or bluish skin;
+- Grayish face or bluish skin

-- hands clutched to throat and other signs of distress while eating, drinking, or taking medication.
+- Hands clutched to throat and other signs of distress while eating, drinking, or taking medication

-- a wet or "gurgly" voice when eating or drinking;
+- A wet or "gurgly" voice when eating or drinking

-- increased chest congestion after meals.
+- Increased chest congestion after meals

 What can be done to reduce the risk of choking or aspiration?

 To reduce the risk of choking or aspiration, all people who prepare and serve food must follow the person's care plan.

-- The facility’s Choking Response Protocol is followed at all times when serving food, drink or medications.
+- The facility’s Choking Response Protocol is followed at all times when serving food, drink or medications

-- A person’s adaptive eating aids (such as sippy cups, rim plates or built-up cutlery) are used for each meal or snack.
+- A person’s adaptive eating aids (such as sippy cups, rim plates or built-up cutlery) are used for each meal or snack

-- Oral hygiene is done according to the care plan.
+- Oral hygiene is done according to the care plan

-- Dentures are checked and fixed in place before meals.
+- Dentures are checked and fixed in place before meals

-- People are awake and alert during meals.
+- People are awake and alert during meals

-- People are sitting properly in the chin-tuck position while eating.
+- People are sitting appropriately while eating

-- People are reminded or prompted to swallow, slow down or to continue eating or drinking.
+- People are reminded or prompted to swallow, slow down or to continue eating or drinking

-- People are not rushed or force fed.
+- People are not rushed or force fed

 What must care facilities provide to reduce the risk of choking or aspiration?